<1k Word Count 💗 3min Read Time

 Thank you for reading & viewing my mementos & musings.
-I hope you enjoy the following visual & written story that ensues, all taken in Adelaide, South Australia.
+I hope you enjoy the following visual & written story that ensues, all images taken in and surrounding areas of Adelaide, South Australia.

 The best time of year to visit Adelaide is what the locals call “Mad March”.
 The city is abuzz with music, film, art, sports, circus & food festivals that all collide with one another creating a melting pot of culture & whole lotta’ crazy.

 During ‘Mad March’ the locals emerge from hibernation to enjoy the frivolity that surrounds them.
 It’s a time they both relish and revile as their quaint little town literally turns into a spectacle.
 The population sky-rockets with visitors from all over the Nation and the World attending one of the many events held all at once in little ol’ Adelaide town.